How to Use the DAY Function in Excel

 Example 3 – Cell Reference:

 You can also employ the DAY function via a reference to a cell that holds a date.
-If cell B1 is populated with 10-Nov-2022
+If cell B1 is populated with 10-Nov-2022, then the formula:

 =DAY(B1)